eraserhd/objc-kata/README.md

 some magic shell globbing to pick up the files so that you don't need to add them anywhere.

+main.m is provided.
+This file is the only file which will be linked into your kata but not linked into the test bundle, so it should not contain any significant code.

 [Kiwi] is imported as a submodule (this is why you need `--recursive`) and linked into the testing bundle automatically.